 - Specify how many Points the question is worth.

-- Enter the question in the first field as you want it displayed to students.
+- Enter the question as you want it displayed to students.

 - Pair your matches as you enter them, so that the value for 1. matches the value for a., 2. matches b., and so forth.

 - Two matches are included by default; click Add match if you want more.